Hassan Mungab: Municipal beautification

-In January 2015, Governor Hussein took part in a conference on city beautification and cleanliness in the Benadir region's Deyniile district.
+In January 2015, Governor Hussein Mungab took part in a conference on city beautification and cleanliness in the Benadir region's Deyniile district.
 The attendees included other Benadir administration representatives, the director of national media Abdirahman Sheikh Yussuf Aladaala, and Benadir district commissioners.
 The officials touched on municipal sanitation, and ways in which the Mogadishu government and residents could spruce up the capital ahead of various international conferences that are slated to be held there.
-Hussein subsequently announced that his administration would take on most of the scheduled development initiatives in the district.
+Hussein Mungab subsequently announced that his administration would take on most of the scheduled development initiatives in the district.
 The Deyniile district commissioner in turn pledged to cooperate with the other district authorities to firm up on essential services in the city.

 As part of its municipal beautification campaign, the Benadir administration concurrently razed illicit kiosks from the sidewalks between Makka Al-Mukarama's Jubba and Dabka junctions.
 The cleanup project aims to improve the city's overall facade and bring back some of its old charm.
 The Benadir authorities also organized a sanitation campaign contest for all of the capital's 16 districts, with Governor Mungab naming Hamarjajab district the cleanest.

 Benadir administration decrees

-In April 2015, Hussein's Benadir administration issued a number of decrees aimed at strengthening adherence to municipal regulations.
+In April 2015, Hussein Mungab's Benadir administration issued a number of decrees aimed at strengthening adherence to municipal regulations.
 According to Benadir Deputy Governor Mohamed Ahmed Diriye, street car washes in the Banaadir area would thereafter be disallowed, as they constitute a public nuisance.
 Individuals who vandalize streetlights, pavements and other public property were also issued a warning.
 Additionally, littering on roads was prohibited, as was the erection of roadblocks by hotel owners.